CasselKim/muhan_maesuV2/README.md

   2. by writting down and information of ticker, principal, and first buy on the shell
 - now state update execute every second (2021-01-04)
 - now you can make order.json by using `order.py` (2021-01-05)
+- now you can set environments by using `requirements.sh` (2021-01-06)
+- now you can make secret.json by using `secret.py` (2021-01-06)

 ## Result